-- (b) Responsibility.
-The Subcommittee on Oversight shall be responsible for ongoing oversight of intelligence activities. - Sec.
-402. Subcommittee Related to Intelligence Appropriations. - (a) Establishment.
-There is established in the Committee on Appropriations a Subcommittee on Intelligence.
-The Committee on Appropriations shall reorganize into 13 subcommittees as soon as possible after the convening of the 109th Congress. - (b) Jurisdiction.
-The Subcommittee on Intelligence of the Committee on Appropriations shall have jurisdiction over funding for intelligence matters, as determined by the Senate Committee on Appropriations.
+- (a) ESTABLISHMENT.-There is established in the Committee on Appropriations a Subcommittee on Intelligence.
+The Committee on Appropriations shall reorganize into 13 subcommittees as soon as possible after the convening of the 109th Congress. - (b) JURISDICTION.-The Subcommittee on Intelligence of the Committee on Appropriations shall have jurisdiction over funding for intelligence matters, as determined by the Senate Committee on Appropriations.